 The cardiopulmonary bypass machine gleams in a corner of the operating room, a massive device with a critical job: to pump blood during open-heart surgery.
 It's designed for adults, and its circuit capacity can't be reduced for the much lower blood volume and higher circulation of infants, whose blood can become dangerously diluted and damaged traveling through the machine.

-“Full-size bypass machines are hard on infants,” says Children’s Colorado Chief of Pediatric Cardiothoracic Surgery and pediatric heart surgeon James Jaggers, MD, who knows this machine well and has used it many times.
+"Full-size bypass machines are hard on infants," says Children's Hospital Colorado Chief of Pediatric Cardiothoracic Surgery and pediatric heart surgeon James Jaggers, MD, who knows this machine well and has used it many times.

 A smaller machine for pint-sized patients

 That simple idea led Dr. Jaggers, along with a diverse team of perfusionists, bioengineers and veterinarians, to develop the miniaturized cardiopulmonary bypass external compression pump.
 A reimagining of the bypass machine on a much smaller scale, the new machine employs a cam device to propel blood through tubes in a way that had never been done before.

 The design, currently in testing, began as a way to assist circulation in patients with single ventricle disease.
 But as things progressed, Dr. Jaggers and his team realized it had wider applications.